< Back to results

 Future careers

-Academic and research positions within universities, the CSIRO and the Defence Science and Technology Organisation are available for those with the drive to discover new knowledge in mathematics and statistics.
+Academic and research positions within universities, the CSIRO and the Defence Science and Technology Organisation are also available for those ready to discover new knowledge in mathematics and statistics.

 How to apply